 Christine Keeler (Sophie Cookson) had an affair with Tory war minister John Profumo (Ben Miles)

-both charming and rancid, facilitates these personal and orgiastic escapes.
+In many ways, she is constantly on trial.
+Whether by her aggressive West Indian boyfriends, her turbulent and racist mother, and the petulant crowds who despise her sleeping with politicians — she faces judgement constantly.
+Ward, played by James Norton with an upper-class demeanour that’s both charming and rancid, facilitates these personal and orgiastic escapes.
 But Christine doesn’t see politics, she doesn’t even know who the prime minister is.

 Christine with her aggressive boyfriend Johnny Edgecombe (Nathan Stewart-Jarrett)

 There’s an intensely likeable normality to her, impulsive and contradictory, approaching chaos, which Sophie Cookson conveys with vivid realism.
 Keeler’s loving life and she's a joy to watch.

 James Norton plays the aristocratic spy/osteopath Stephen Ward